 - Government benefits (e.g., Social Security, health-insurance programs)

-As a preschool teacher, in collaboration with your trainer, coach, or supervisor, you must consider the appropriate services or resources for military families and families facing challenges.
-Always remember that each family’s needs are different from the next, and that there are no one-size-fits-all solutions.
+As a preschool teacher, in collaboration with your trainer, coach, or administrator, you must consider the appropriate services or resources for military families and families facing challenges.
+Always remember that each family’s needs are different from the next, and there is no one-size-fits-all solution.
 Consider the following when working with families facing challenges:

 - Use a family-centered approach: Each family’s needs are different, and what works well with one family may not work at all with another.
 Support families by focusing on their particular needs and honor their heritage and culture.
 Above all, focus on their strengths and build on those.